PallaviZoting/calculator-behavior/Multiplication.md

  And I press "equals"
  Then I see the "Range Error" as the result

-Scenario: Pressing "multiply button" many times
+Scenario: Pressing "multiply button" often
  Given The Calculator is on
  When I Typed in "Number 1"
  and I press "Multiply"